Healthy Homes Assessment Moera

 What We Do

-As building inspectors, we are experts in all elements of specialist home Inspections.
-We are here to make sure you make the right decision when purchasing your next property.
+As building inspectors, we are experts in all components involved in professional house examinations.
+We’re there to ensure that you make the correct decision when buying your next home.

-We take your investment seriously We conduct comprehensive inspections so you won’t encounter any unpleasant or costly surprises meaning you can relax and focus on the enjoyable aspects of owning or purchasing your own home.
+We consider your investment to be a serious one We will conduct detailed checks to make sure you don’t receive any expensive or unwelcome surprises meaning you can relax and focus on the fun parts of buying or owning the house.

-We specialise in a variety of services to make sure you are fully aware of the state of any property you might be contemplating buying or selling and also other services.
+We offer a wide range of solutions to make sure that you are fully updated on the condition of any property you could be thinking of buying or selling and also other solutions.

-Our systematic method of conducting your house inspection and the most up-to-date software technology that incorporates digital images into your document, you can actually see any issues that may be discovered.
-With our comprehensive reporting it’s not surprising that we receive so many referrals from clients our services to their family and friends.
+Our systematic approach to your property inspection and the latest in technology for software that incorporates digital images into the document, you can actually see any problems that might be identified.
+With our comprehensive reporting it is no wonder we get so many clients recommending our services to their family and friends.

 • Pre Purchase & Pre Sale Reports